-Freeze Protection: With many weather conditions being unpredictable year after year, many companies look at protecting their mediums whether they be water based, or oil based from freezing through the winter months.
-In a study conducted by the University of California for Atmospheric Science in 2000*, it was regarded that more economic losses occur due to freeze damage in the United States than to any other weather related hazard.
+Freeze Protection: With many weather conditions being unpredictable year after year, many companies look at protecting their mediums.
+Approaches change depending on whether they are water-based, or oil-based from freezing through the winter months.
+In a study conducted by the University of California for Atmospheric Science in 2000*, it was regarded that more economic losses occur due to freeze damage in the United States.
+More than any other weather-related hazard.

 The most common industries generally affected over the winter months are the Oil and Gas industry, Water treatment plants, Transportation industry, Agriculture, and Mining industry.
-These industries have many applications that require their product to be outside, and exposed to extreme temperature for a long period of time.
-With water based products it is vital to provide freeze protection, as they begin to crystallize and freeze at 0C / 32F / 273.15 K. Keep in mind, that providing a heat source alone is not always the best solution, making sure that tanks or reservoirs are properly insulated is very important to assuring that your medium doesn’t freeze.
+These industries have many applications that require storing their product outside.
+Thus exposing it to extreme temperature for a long period of time.

-For Motor oil, Gear oil and Hydraulic Oil each has a different freezing temperature range, for instance Motor working oil (10W30) freezes at –20F, but from 50F, to 0F the viscosity of the oil becomes more and more difficult to handle.
-With Gear oil and Hydraulic oil it’s freezing temperature is set for –10F and same as motor oil would become less viscous the colder it gets.
-However there are certain oils that do work bellow freezing temperature and those are generally the thicker kind of Motor Oil’s like 15W30, which freezes at -55F.
+For Motor oil, Gear oil and Hydraulic Oil each has a different freezing temperature range.
+For instance, Motor working oil (10W30) freezes at –20°F, but from 50°F, to 0F the viscosity of the oil becomes more and more difficult to handle.
+With Gear oil and Hydraulic oil it’s freezing temperature is set for –10°F. And, same as motor oil, it becomes less viscous the colder it gets.
+However there are certain oils that do work below freezing temperature and those are generally the thicker kind of Motor Oil’s like 15W30, which freezes at -55°F.

-Freeze protection means that you don’t want your tank’s temperature to go bellow 32F, or else the liquid will freeze.
-To best protect against freezing is to insulate your tank, this allows having a heat loss of approx.5%, versus a 35-45% heat loss without any insulation.
+Freeze protection means that you don’t want your tank’s temperature to go below 32°F, or else the liquid will freeze.
+To best protection against freezing is to insulate your tank.
+This allows having a heat loss of approx.5%, versus a 35-45% heat loss without any insulation.
 Since your tank holds a certain amount of gallons, and you’ve decided to only use one heater, insulating your tank is a must.
 This will avoid having 2 different temperature zones, in your tank.
-Keep in mind that if your heater is on one side, heat transfer will take some time before getting to the other side, but with insulation it will get there faster.
-The most efficient way however is to install 2 or more heaters depending on the size of your tank.
+Keep in mind that if your heater is on one side, heat transfer will take some time before getting to the other side, but with insulation, it will get there faster.
+The most efficient way, however, is to install 2 or more heaters depending on the size of your tank.

-The most difficult part in protecting your medium from freezing is determining how much power is enough.
+The most difficult part of protecting your medium from freezing is determining how much power is enough.
 The first thing you require is to understand your tanks environment and it’s surroundings.
-It’s best to search through historical charts to determine how cold it can get at your location with and without the wind.
-However the weather is always unpredictable, and you have to keep in mind that if your tank is well insulated, and the heater is working with the proper controls then during the freeze period you should be well protected to bare the storm.
-In certain regions around the world the temperature will reach bellow 32F, and stay bellow 32F for a considerable amount of time, this is where the right amount of power and insulation for your tank play their most important role in protecting you against freezing conditions.
+Consult historical charts to determine how cold your location gets with and without the wind.
+However, the weather is always unpredictable, and you have to keep in mind that if your tank is well insulated, and the heater is working with the proper controls then during the freeze period you should be well protected to bare the storm.
+In certain regions around the world the temperature will reach below 32°F, and stay below 32°F for a considerable amount of time, this is where the right amount of power and insulation for your tank play their most important role in protecting you against freezing conditions.

-These are the formulas that’s generally used in the heating industry to determine how many Kilowatts would be required to heat a tank filled with either Water or Oil:
+These are the formulas that are generally used in the heating industry to determine how many Kilowatts would be required to heat a tank filled with either Water or Oil:

 § [Formula for heating water in a tank]